Migration in China: Left-behind children

+Having both paternal grandparents able to provide child care support full-time is a critical resource for rural people; otherwise, childcare issues may constrain their labor migration prospects.
+Before the 2000s, few mothers questioned the caregiving practice of leaving children in the care of older relatives while they migrated for work prospects.

 Left-behind children in China refer to the children who live with one parent (usually mother) or extended family (usually grandparents) when their parent(s) is (are) absent from home as migrant workers in urban areas.
 They are left behind partly because of little access to basic welfare in cities without local hukou status and partly because of high living expenses in cities.
 According to Ministry of Education, in 2012 there were more than 12.6 million migrant children and 58 million left-behind children from 7 years old to 16 years old.
 Left-behind children will have more health, emotional and behavior issues than those who grow up with their parents.

 Left-behind children are generally less healthy, but the difference is very marginal.
 A study conducted by several professors from Chinese University of Hong Kong reports that left-behind children are more likely to have a less healthy diet and lower rates of physical activity.
 In terms of nutrition, left-behind children face more nutrition problems such as low intake of some nutrients and poor physical development related to nutrition.
 Further, many studies find that left-behind children are more likely to have a smoking habit, compared to children with no migrant parents.
 Primary causes include insufficient public awareness and lack of health education programs.
 Weak implementation of related regulations in rural areas such as prohibition to sell cigarettes to children under 18 may also contribute to this unsatisfying situation.